Reviews Archive

 SNES - It scrolls very well, and has many sections containing background parallax.
 The parallax here in certain levels is actually very nice and really helps to bring those sections to life.

-Mega Drive - The main scrolling is also very good, however this version is missing a lot of the SNES version's parallax and as such looks much flatter.
+Mega Drive - The main scrolling is also very good, however this version is missing a lot of the SNES version's parallax and as such looks much flatter overall.

 Amiga - Slightly poorer scrolling but it does the job.
 There's no parallax (Not possible as there's no backgrounds)